 We keep children connected to community and country

-Almost half of our foster children are Aboriginal or Torres Strait Islander.
-There are also children who are from other cultures and countries.
+Almost half of our foster children are Aboriginal or Torres Strait Islander, and many more are from other cultures and countries.

 It's vital for a child's development that they maintain their cultural and community links - key parts of a child's identity.
 Children with a strong sense of identity are more likely to develop strong self-esteem, confidence and grow into resilient adults.